Maryland Unemployment is a mess.

-Unemployed Marylanders have since taken to Twitter to gripe about the Labor Department’s failure to return their calls, and they say the agency’s phone system sends them into an endless loop.
-Plus, they say, the agency doesn’t respond to email inquires.
+They say the agency’s phone system sends them into an endless loop.
+Plus, they say the agency doesn’t respond to email inquires.

-Maryland Gov. Larry Hogan (R) has maintained a high profile during the COIVD-19 pandemic, holding weekly (and sometimes daily) press conferences and appearing almost weekly on national television to highlight and plug Maryland’s assertive response to containing the virus that has killed over a half-million Americans since last March.
+Maryland Gov. Larry Hogan (R) maintained a high profile during the COIVD-19 pandemic, holding weekly (and sometimes daily) press conferences and appearing almost weekly on national television, plugging Maryland’s strong response to containing a virus that has killed over a half-million Americans since March 2020.

-It’s surprising that Hogan (and for that matter, Robinson, the head of the agency) has said little about the Labor Department‘s massive unemployment backlog during Hogan’s recent public appearances.
+Surprisingly, Hogan (and, for that matter, Robinson, the agency head) has said little about the Labor Department‘s massive unemployment backlog.

-You can watch below Sofastaii’s 18-minute interview with Maryland Labor Secretary Tiffany Robinson.
+You can watch Sofastaii’s 18-minute interview with Maryland Labor Secretary Tiffany Robinson below.

 The Silver Lining in Maryland’s Unemployment system?